ghinakh/SQL_Challenge/README.md

-# SQL_Challenge
+# SQL Challenges in HackerRank
-my answer to HackerRank sql challenges
+This repo consist of my answers to HackerRank SQL Challenges. <br>
+All the answers are in MySQL.